With so many stunning towns in the Algarve region of Portugal, it can be difficult deciding where to stay in the Algarve.

 Luxury: Fazenda Nova Country House

-The ultra-modern suites here come with all the added extras for a truly luxurious stay, including a continental breakfast, seating area, toiletries, a bathrobe and slippers.
+The ultra-modern suites here come with all the added extras for a truly luxurious stay, including continental breakfast, seating area, toiletries, a bathrobe, and slippers.
 With a summer pool and on-site restaurant, you’ll never have to leave the resort.